-The damaged condition of the fragment presents an epistemological problem since Powell's complete transcript of the inscription may effect an a priori "reading" of the actual lid fragment.
-He also documents the name Thomas Cornwell not Cornell.
-The evidence for the identity of the "vault lid" fragment is, however, overwhelming.
+The evidence for the identity of the "vault lid" fragment is overwhelming.
 The material, brown sandstone, is the same as that recorded by Powell in his exemplary 1933 survey of the site; the legible words and partially discernible letters match his transcript of the inscription; the fragment was found in close proximity to the vault; its width (calculable from symmetrical engravings of a baby cherub head in both corners) matches the width of the vault feature at three feet.